ant-design/ant-design/docs/blog/contributor-development-maintenance-guide.en-US.md

 ## Take it to the next level

 After contributing for some time, I believe you have gained a deeper understanding of Ant Design's overall development process and project architecture.
-At this point, you may want to take on more tasks and contribute more to the open source community.Then, you can apply to be a Collaborator at Ant Design by commenting on the link below for more active contributors.
+At this point, you may want to take on more tasks and contribute more to the open source community.
+Then, you can apply to be a Collaborator at Ant Design by commenting on the link below for more active contributors.
 [Add Collaborator permission for some active contributors](https://github.com/ant-design/ant-design/issues/3222), The Collaborators will then start the voting process, and after passing the voting, they will invite you to officially become a Collaborator at Ant Design.

 After you become a newly appointed Ant Design collaborator, you will be assigned some additional rights, such as: